Joseph Harker: Career

-Harker was born in Levenshulme, Lancashire on 17 October 1855 to Maria (née O'Connor) and William Pierpont Harker, from an Irish theatre family who at the time were performing at the Theatre Royal in Manchester.
+Harker was born in Levenshulme, Manchester, Lancashire on 17 October 1855 to Maria (née O'Connor) and William Pierpont Harker.
+Maria was from an Irish theatre family, and the couple were at the time performing at the Theatre Royal in Manchester.

 Harker played child parts, including Fleance in William Shakespeare's Macbeth, before being apprenticed to his uncle's trade of scenery painting.
 Harker subsequently became a scene painter for a number of major English theatres.

 While best known for his work at the Lyceum Theatre alongside Hawes Craven and William Telbin (1846–1931), he was also responsible for the complete scenery for Richard Wagner's Parsifal at Covent Garden; for A Life of Pleasure performed at the Theatre Royal on Drury Lane in September 1893 and then at the Prince's Theatre, Bristol, later in that same year, as well as for the musical Chu Chin Chow, which ran for a record-breaking five years in London's West End from 1916.

 Harker died at the age of 71 on 15 April 1927 in Hampstead, north London, and was interred at Golders Green Crematorium.